vtex-apps/release-notes/docs/2019-week-38/graphql-types-import.md

 ## What has changed

 Before this improvement, there was no way to automatically import needed GraphQL types from an app to another.
-The developer had to highlight each GraphQL type needed for an app's (which dependeded on another app types) proper functioning.
+The developer had to highlight in the typescript code each GraphQL type needed for an app's (which dependeded on another app types) proper functioning.

-The good new is that now, based on schema files in app's  `graphql` folder,  **GraphQL types can easily be imported through your terminal**.
+The good new is that now, based on schema files in app's  `graphql` folder,  **GraphQL types can easily be imported to your typescript code.**.

 ### How it works

 In your terminal, simply run the  `vtex setup`  or  `vtex link --setup`  command in order to add all the dependencies types your app needs in its node and react `package.json`.

 Suppose you want to use app's `A` GraphQL and React types in app `B`.
-After adding app `A` as an dependency of app `B` and running  `vtex setup` or `vtex link --setup`, you'll be able to import `A`  types to `B` by simply using the following command in your terminal:
+After adding app `A` as an dependency of app `B` and running  `vtex setup` or `vtex link --setup`, you'll be able to import A types to B by simply using typescript imports:

 ```
-import {GraphQLType}, {ComponentType} from {appA}
+import {GraphQLType}, {ComponentType} from {{Vendor}.{AppName}}
 ```

 <div class="alert alert-warning">